mahdibaftiyan/Amanda-design/README.md

 # Amanda-design

-# make with css - flex - grid , js
+# make with css and js
+. use grid , flex and git